Search Site

 Turbinate Hypertrophy

 Turbinate reduction (also known as turbinoplasty or turbinectomy) is a surgical procedure that reduces the overall size of the turbinates allowing for airflow which results in symptommatic relief of nasal obstruction and congestion.
-In people who suffer from persistent clear rhinnitis (runny nose) also known as vasomotor rhinnitis, there is an average reduction of nasal drainage by about 50%.
+In people who suffer from persistent clear rhinnitis (runny nose) also known as vasomotor rhinnitis, there is improvement of nasal drainage in 50% of patients.

 Keep in mind that IF you have allergies, turbinate reduction does not work as well and the risk of symptoms coming back over time is high.
 In other words, this procedure does NOT cure allergies and nasal symptoms related to allergies.
 A more reasonable expectation for people with allegies is partial symptom improvement over a period of time (a few months to years) before possible symptom recurrence.